-On August 16, after months of repeated threats by US President Donald Trump to withdraw from the 23-year-old North American Free Trade Agreement (NAFTA), the United States, Canada and Mexico began renegotiations with the goal of modernizing the trade deal and ensuring it reflects North America’s twenty-first-century economic reality.
+On August 16, 2017 after months of repeated threats by US President Donald Trump to withdraw from the 23-year-old North American Free Trade Agreement (NAFTA), the United States, Canada and Mexico began renegotiations with the goal of modernizing the trade deal and ensuring it reflects North America’s twenty-first-century economic reality.
 The sixth round of renegotiation talks are slated for January 23-29 in Montreal.

-To make sense of the complex, ongoing negotiations and what they might mean for different stakeholders and sectors, explore commentary and analysis from the Centre for International Governance Innovation’s experts and external contributors.
+To make sense of the complex, ongoing negotiations, explore commentary and analysis from the Centre for International Governance Innovation’s experts and contributors.

 NAFTA and the Knowledge Economy